ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 ## [Available open data](msc-data/readme_en.md)

-  * The Meteorological Service of Canada provides up-to-date information on past, present and future weather conditions, climate, water and environmental information over Canada and the world.
+  * The Meteorological Service of Canada provides up-to-date information on past, present and future weather, water, climate, and environmental information over Canada and the world.
 The main categories of data available are:
     * Weather alerts and public forecasts
     * Weather and water observations
       * *Alex's note: I don't like 'Weather and water'... but I don't want to use "hydrological and hydrometric", too long...
 Suggestions?
 Furthermore, 'Environmental data' isn't listed*
+      * Alex note2: WMO uses 'weather, water, climate and environment'
     * Weather and water forecasts
     * Climate data